opencog/opencog/opencog/openpsi/README.md

 see if any of the current demands/goals can be fullfilled, and then taking appropriate action.

-## Files
-* `rules.scm` -- Functions for defining openpsi-rules, and fetching
-  thier various components.

-* `main.scm` -- Defines the main function for single-stepping the psi rule engine, as well as the main-loop to run the stepper.

-* `utilities.scm` -- Msicellaneous utilities.

 ## Status and TODO List

 The code currently works at a basic level, and is used to control the